-- Chatham: Old-fashioned, tree-shaded Main Street is packed with inviting storefronts, including the Chatham Glass Company (© 508/945-5547), where you can literally look over their shoulders as artisans craft glass treasures, and Mark, Fore & Strike for classic and sporty Cape Cod clothes (© 508/945-0568).
+- Chatham: Old-fashioned, tree-shaded Main Street is packed with inviting storefronts, including the Chatham Glass Company (© 508/945-5547), where you can literally look over their shoulders as artisans craft glass treasures. - Wellfleet: The commercial district is 2 blocks long; the art zone is twice that.
+Pick up a walking map to locate the galleries in town: Cherrystone Gallery (© 508/349-3026) tops the don't-miss list.
+Seekers of low-key chic will want to check out two designers, Hannah

+- (© 508/349-9884) and Karol Richardson (© 508/349-6378).
 See p.
-170 and 171. - Wellfleet: The commercial district is 2 blocks long; the art zone is twice that.
-Pick up a walking map to locate the galleries in town: Cherrystone

-- Gallery (© 508/349-3026) tops the don't-miss list.
-Seekers of low-key chic will want to check out two designers, Hannah (© 508/349-9884) and Karol Richardson (© 508/349-6378).
-See p.
-200 and 200.
+194 and 195.
 For designer produce and impeccable seafood, peruse the array at the homey Hatch's Fish & Produce Market (© 508/349-2810 for fish, or 508/349-6734 for produce) behind Town Hall.
 See p.
-203. - Provincetown: Overlooking the import junk that floods the center of town, the 3-mile strip of Commercial Street is a shopaholic's dream.
+198. - Provincetown: Overlooking the import junk that floods the center of town, the 3-mile strip of Commercial Street is a shopaholic's dream.
 It's all here, seemingly direct from SoHo: sensual, cutting-edge clothing (for every sex and permutation thereof), art, jewelry, antiques, and more.
-And whatever you really need but didn't know you needed can be found at

-- Marine Specialties (© 508/487-1730), a warehouse packed with surplus essentials.
+And whatever you really need but didn't know you needed can be found at Marine Specialties (© 508/487-1730), a warehouse packed with surplus essentials.
 See p.
-219. - Nantucket: Imagine Martha Stewart cloned a hundredfold, and you'll have some idea of the tenor of shops in this well-preserved 19th-century town.
+213. - Nantucket: Imagine Martha Stewart cloned a hundredfold, and you'll have some idea of the tenor of shops in this well-preserved 19th-century town.
 Centre Street-known as "Petticoat Row" in whaling days-still caters to feminine tastes, and the town's many esteemed antiques stores would never deign to present anything less than the genuine article.
 See the "Shopping" section, p.
-242. - · Vineyard Haven, Martha's Vineyard: Though it's the dowdiest of Martha's Vineyard's six towns, this ferry port boasts the best shops, from Bramhall & Dunn for housewares (£) 508/693-6437) to The Great Put On for designer and contemporary women's wear (508/627-5495); see p.
-281. And don't miss Carly Simon's Midnight Farm (© 508/ 693-1997) for country home and personal furnishings.
-See p.
-281. You might want to save some cash, though, for the multiethnic boutiques of Oak Bluffs or the pricey preppy redoubts of Edgartown.
+236.